Research

 Built on Clinical Practice for Chronic Pain Management

 The fundamental goal of pain rehabilitation processes is to optimize a patient’s self-rated quality of life.
-Pain is always a personal exprience influenced by biological, psychological and social factors.
+Pain is always a personal experience influenced by biological, psychological and social factors.

 It is recognized that self-management is the key component of successful pain management.
-Its emphasize that individualized, patient-centric approaches for treating chronic pain is needed.
+It emphasizes that individualized, patient-centric approaches for treating chronic pain are needed.

 Paindrainer is a digital tool, based on the principals of pain management, utilizing the core component of Acceptance and Commitment Therapy (ACT); to move towards an openness, awareness, and values-based life engagement.
 Chronic pain can lead to avoidance behavior, either of activity that is believed by the patient to increase pain, or of rest, due to lack of acceptance of a new situation.
 Paindrainer can help both patient groups to obtain a health activity balance that enables the patient to increase health related quality of life though a value based lite style.